 Scarre, "The Human Past", Thames & Hudson, 2005

-8.3 Receive exposure to a range of evidence and knowledge drawn from palaeoanthropology, evolutionary biology, comparative primatology, bioarchaeology, medical anthropology, evolutionary psychology, and prehistoric archaeology.
+Demonstrate familiarity with a range of evidence and theory drawn from the disciplines of palaeoanthropology, evolutionary biology, comparative primatology, quaternary science, bioarchaeology, medical anthropology, forensic anthropology, evolutionary psychology, and prehistoric archaeology.